 The Rams' first-team offense took only eight snaps in Saturday's preseason opener against the Cowboys.
-And in that time, running back Todd Gurley II recorded four carries — matching the number of rushing attempts he had in the entire 2016 preseason.
+And in that time, running back Todd Gurley recorded four carries — matching the number of rushing attempts he had in the entire 2016 preseason.

 Part of that is by design.
 It's a new scheme and Gurley is a significant part of head coach Sean McVay's plans for the offense.
 So it stands to reason that the third-year running back would take his share of snaps in order to get as acclimated as possible.